takacsmark/takacsmark.github.io/_posts/2015-11-09-adding-bootstrap-and-user-authentication-to-fatfree-php-mvc-project.md

 Adding Bootstrap to your site is easy as 1-2-3.
 Bootstrap has a css and a js file to be added to your site.
 If you don't need the features supported by Javascript, you may even skip Javascript and add it later.

-In order to add the css, just copy the below line into the `&lt;head&gt;` section of your html file.
+In order to add the css, just copy the below line into the `<head>` section of your html file.

 {% highlight html linenos=table %}
 <link href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/css/bootstrap.min.css" rel="stylesheet">
 {% endhighlight %}

-In order to add Bootstrap javascript copy and paste the below code right before your closing `&lt;/body&gt;` tag.
+In order to add Bootstrap javascript copy and paste the below code right before your closing `</body>` tag.

 {% highlight html linenos=table %}
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/js/bootstrap.min.js" integrity="sha512-K1qjQ+NcF2TYO/eI3M6v8EiNYZfA95pQumfvcVrTHtwQVDG+aHRqLi/ETn2uB+1JqwYqVG3LIvdm9lj6imS/pQ==" crossorigin="anonymous"></script>